abpframework/abp/docs/en/framework/ui/mvc-razor-pages/javascript-api/dom.md

 };
 ````

-`initDom` is the function that is called by the ABP Framework.
+`initDom` is the function that is called by the ABP.
 The `$el` argument is the loaded HTML element as a JQuery selection.

 Finally, you can load the component inside the container after an AJAX call: